adaapp/primers-portfolio-e457/README.md

 ### Reflection

-The challenge with primer 8 was
+The challenge with primer 8 was with the second thread not ending.
+This was tested several times with the code.
+The problem was later resolved and the addition of changing the sleep time parameter to 11 instead of 10.

+However, the join and detach function worked on the third runtine attempt.
 ---

 ### Primer 9 - Car class